-Applied Radiation Physics and Dosimetry (4 credits)
+Applied Radiation Physics and Dosimetry (3 credits)

-- 5. Understand the concepts and principles of radiation physics, radioactivity, and the interaction of radiation with matter. - 6.
-Understand the principles, quantities and units of radiation dosimetry.
+- 1. Interpret the principles of radiation physics, radioactivity, and interaction of radiation with matter. - 2.
+Integrate the principles, quantities and units of radiation dosimetry. - 3.
+Correlate radiation dose measurement findings to dose for staff or patients in hospitals.